 A lot of our sewers like to bring along their own sewing machines so they can get even more from them.
 Again is a size/weight may well matter.
 You might like a second smaller ‘class’ machine so you don’t have to keep moving your main machine.
 The Janome J3-20 and 360DC are popular.

 9 Want to get the most from your machine?

 Get some tuition!
 Have a look at my or our How to use a sewing machine workshop.
 We promise you will go away with lots of skills, confidence and in complete control of your machine.

 10 Still can’t decide?

-Don’t despair and don’t buy anything!
-Arrange a free, no-obligation demonstration on our lovely Elna sewing machines and overlockers.
+Don’t despair when looking to buy a sewing machine!
+Get in touch to arrange a free, no-obligation demonstration on our lovely Janome sewing machines and overlockers.